 The Transition Assistance Services (TAS) agency accepts all members referred by the managed care organization (MCO).
 Upon receipt of the authorization, the TAS agency must review the forms carefully and contact the MCO if there are any questions regarding what has been authorized.
 This contact must occur by the next business day of receipt of the forms, and before any TAS purchase is made.
 The MCO contacts the member, if necessary, to discuss the item in question.
 The MCO provides a revised TAS authorization form within two business days if it clarifies an item is authorized or approves a change to the authorization.

-The TAS agency purchases the authorized items/services and arranges and pays for the delivery of the purchased items, if applicable.
+The TAS agency purchases the authorized items or services and arranges and pays for the delivery of the purchased items, if applicable.
 The TAS agency only purchases services or items within the dollar amount authorized by the MCO.
-The TAS agency contacts the member or member’s authorized representative, if necessary, to coordinate service delivery.
+The TAS agency contacts the member or authorized representative (AR), if necessary, to coordinate service delivery.

 The TAS agency delivers the authorized services by the completion date recorded on the TAS authorization form.
 The agency provides a copy of the purchase receipts and any original product warranty information to the member.
 The TAS agency maintains the original purchase receipts, including sales tax, delivery or installation charges.

 The TAS agency orally notifies the MCO of a delivery delay before the completion due date and documents the delay.
-The agency also contacts the member or the member’s representative by the completion date to confirm that all authorized TAS services were delivered.
+The agency also contacts the member or AR by the completion date to confirm that all authorized TAS services were delivered.

 7670 Three-Day Monitor Required